syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/speeddial/EJ2_ASP.NETCORE/template.md

 ---
 layout: post
-title: Template with ##Platform_Name## SpeedDial Control | Syncfusion
+title: Template in ##Platform_Name## SpeedDial Control | Syncfusion
-description: Checkout and learn about template with ##Platform_Name## SpeedDial control of Syncfusion Essential JS 2 and more details.
+description: Checkout and learn here all about templates and how to use them in ##Platform_Name## SpeedDial control of Syncfusion Essential JS 2 and more details.
 platform: ej2-asp-core-mvc
 control: Template
 publishingplatform: ##Platform_Name##
 documentation: ug
 ---

-# Template in ASP.NET Core SpeedDial
+# Template in ASP.NET Core SpeedDial Control

-This section has a detailed explanation on the available templates in Speed Dial Control.
+This section explains available templates in Speed Dial Control and its usage.

-## Item Template
+## Item template

-You can use the [`itemTemplate`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Buttons.SfSpeedDial.html#Syncfusion_Blazor_Buttons_SfSpeedDial_ItemTemplate) property which defines the template value that can be used to customize each item in the SpeedDial.
+You can use the [itemTemplate](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Buttons.SpeedDial.html#Syncfusion_EJ2_Buttons_SpeedDial_ItemTemplate) property to set a template content for the `SpeedDialItem`.

-{% if page.publishingplatform == "aspnet-core" %}

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}